survivejs/react-book/manuscript/12_authoring_libraries.md

 Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests just in case.

+T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer more structured approach.
+It can take some pain out of the release process while automating a part of it.
+For instance, it is able to detect possible breaking changes and generate changelogs.

 ### Publishing a Prerelease Version

 Sometimes you might want to publish something preliminary for other people to test.
 There are certain conventions for this.
 You rarely see *alpha* releases at npm. *beta* and *rc (release candidate) are common, though.
 For example, a package might have versions like this: